How Accurate Are AI Detectors in 2026? The Honest Answer

 - Don't panic.
 False positives happen.

 - Be prepared to explain your writing process.
+Keep your draft history (Google Docs version history is the easiest evidence).

-- If you used writing tools like Grammarly, mention that — it can explain why your text reads more uniformly.
+- If you used writing tools like Grammarly, mention that.
+It can explain why your text reads more uniformly.

 - If you're concerned, check your own work before submitting.
 See what gets flagged and revise those sections.